 I am so excited to see those of you who are returning and to get to know the rest of you.
 Please note that we will be heavily utilizing email as our main source of online communication in this class.
 I send out a weekly syllabus every Monday that includes the homework, classwork, and important due dates for the week.Our literacy program is called SSR.
 SSR (Self-Selected Reading) books are chosen by each student and approved by me.
 Parents always have the right to veto your selection if you have chosen a book that they believe is inappropriate.
 I also reserve the right veto your selection if I believe you need to choose a higher (or lower) level book.
 Assignments and projects will be required weekly and quarterly.
 Below I have included some class supplies that students should bring with them on the first day, and some behavioral guidelines.

 A CAN DO attitude!

 Writing Utensils (blue or black pens or pencils…please do not write in other colors)

 An active email address (this is one of our main sources of communication and you will need to access it once a week)

 Access to the internet.
 If you do not have a computer at home, the Media Center is open before and after school; please take advantage of this.
-Some assignments will be given online and due to the lack of printer the majority of your handouts will be uploaded to this website.
-If for some reason you cannot print something, please let me know and I will print it off for you.
 All handouts, notes, and writing samples should be kept in your binder at all times.